-Meanwhile Eki Ogbeide, chairwoman of the Edo State Women's Association, is clear that work on prevention in terms of creating viable alternative futures for the communities most at risk for female international trafficking - Edo and Delta State where it is estimated that well over 85% of international trafficking in females from Nigeria is still sourced, although there is some evidence that recruitment is diversifying into other areas in Nigeria.
-Eki has concerns that some church fellowships might prefer to cast a blind eye over some of the trafficking networks and recruitment which is occurring within their fellowships and across their communities, 'because money speaks, you know, it has the power to turn people's cheeks, and not in a good way'41 'It's not all, no I couldn't and wouldn't say all, but the temptation is there, particularly when you can just start up an African Independent Church, like that, and then you need to have people tithing to pay you as their pastor.
-For some, there will be the temptation to simply look the other way, and accept the tithe of the 'wealth' that has been generated', she explained.
+Meanwhile Eki Ogbeide, chairwoman of the Edo State Women's Association, is clear about the need for work on prevention in terms of creating viable alternative futures for the communities most at risk for female international trafficking.
+It is estimated that well over 85% of international trafficking in females from Nigeria is still sourced from Edo and Delta States, although there is some evidence that recruitment is diversifying into other areas in Nigeria.
+Eki has concerns that some church fellowships might prefer to turn a blind eye to some of the trafficking networks and recruitment which is occurring within their fellowships and across their communities, 'because money speaks, you know, it has the power to turn people's cheeks, and not in a good way.
+It's not all, no, I couldn't and wouldn't say all, but the temptation is there, particularly when you can just start up an African independent church, like that, and then you need to have people tithing to pay you as their pastor.
+For some, there will be the temptation to simply look the other way and accept the tithe of the wealth that has been generated', she explained.47

-Half of Nigeria's 182 million population is under 30, and unemployment in cities and rural areas registers an economy in serious 'stall' according to the economic analysts Bloomberg.
-42 There are enormous pressures on health, education provision, and security impacts from the growth of the population which is estimated to hit 300 million in 20150 becoming the world's third largest country by population, but with the continued trouble in the price of crude oil, with a Gross Domestic Product which has moved into negative growth - and an extremely asymmetric distribution of its resources.
-Nigeria scored 126 out of 170 surveyed countries in the annual Transparency International global table on corruption the 2014 Corruption Perception Index.
-The score delivered
+Half of Nigeria's 182 million population is under 30, and unemployment in cities and rural areas registers an economy in serious 'stall' according to the economic analysts Bloomberg.48 There are enormous pressures on health and education provision and security from the growth of the population, which is estimated to hit 300 million in 2050 becoming the world's third largest country by population, but with the continued trouble in the price of crude oil, with a Gross Domestic Product which has moved into negative growth, and with an extremely asymmetric distribution of its resources.
+Nigeria ranked 136 out of 170 countries in the Transparency International 2014 Corruption Perception Index.
+The score delivered 27 out of 100 on the 'trustability' index, with 85% of Nigerians surveyed believing that corruption in the country increased from 2011 to 2013.
+Furthermore, corruption hits hardest at the poor in Nigeria who make up more than 40% of the 182 million people.
+It is estimated that more than US\$157 billion left the country illicitly in the decade from 2004.
+Corruption is everywhere: even the health and medical services, considered the least corrupt government institution, are considered very corrupt by 41% of Nigerians.49

-41 Interview August 2016 Eki Ogbiede
+47 Interview August 2016 Eki Ogbiede.